janus-idp/dynamic-backend-plugins-showcase/README.md

 Due to some limitations of the current backstage codebase, and to ensure compatibility with the legacy backend system (until it is replaced by the next backend), the plugins need to be completed and repackaged to by used as dynamic plugins:

-1. they must provide a named entry point of a specific type (which can be found in the `src/dynamic` sub-folder of each dynamic plugin example).
+1. they must provide a named entry point of a specific type (which can be found in the `src/dynamic` sub-folder of each dynamic plugin example), at least for the legacy backend (for the new backend system, default export of the `BackendFeature` can be automatically detected and used).
 2. they would have a modified `package.json` file in which dependencies are updated to share `@backstage` dependencies with the main application.
 3. they may embed some dependency whose code is then merged with the plugin code.